vkbo/novelWriter/docs/source/usage_breakdown.rst

 This is a brief introduction to how you structure your writing projects.
 All of this will be covered in more detail later.

-The main point is that you are free to organise your project documents as you wish into subfolders, and split the text between documents in whatever way suits you.
+The main point of novelWriter is that you are free to organise your project documents as you wish into subfolders or subdocuments, and split the text between these documents in whatever way suits you.
 All that matters to novelWriter is the linear order the documents appear at in the project tree (top to bottom).
 The chapters, scenes and sections of the novel are determined by the headings within those documents.

 The four heading levels (**H1** to **H4**) are treated as follows: